 It is also proposed that a road will be constructed to access the long hydropower tunnel and alternative power line 3.
 This road will be constructed within a highly sensitive habitat area, containing a high diversity of faunal species.
 These areas have the potential to provide habitat to the Hadogenes scorpions, a protected scorpion species.
 This increases the diversity and overall sensitivity of the area.
 The construction of this road is likely to result in the loss of a large portion of faunal habitat with a resultant decrease in species diversity.
 Thus the impact on the immediate and surrounding area will be very high.
-Thus the impact on the high impacts and loss of faunal habitat and faunal species.
+Thus the impact on the immediate and surrounding area will be very high.
+This route is thus not recommended due to the high impacts and loss of faunal habitat and faunal species.
 Due to the sensitive nature of the habitat types found throughout the study area in terms of the floral sensitivity report and map, it is advised that areas of high sensitivity be avoided as far as possible so as to minimise impacts on sensitive faunal habitat and faunal species within these areas.